Mixed-integer convex representability: MICP-R characterizations without rationality assumptions

-With regards to finite $w$ we obtain an interesting case when $S$ is a subset of the binary hypercube $\{0,1\}^n$.
+Finally, with finite $w$ we obtain the following interesting result on modeling subsets $S$ of the binary hypercube $\{0,1\}^n$.
 It is clear that a formulation with binary integer variables requires at least $\lceil\log_2 \abs{S}\rceil$ binary integer variables (e.g. \cite[Proposition 1]{huchette2016small}).
-However, by taking $R = S$ in Lemma~\ref{midpoint} we have that the same lower bound holds if we use unbounded integer variables.
-That is, using general integer variables instead of binary variables does not provide any advantage in this case.
-In particular, we can use Lemma~\ref{midpoint} to contrast the number of integer variables needed to construct a formulation for a subset of the binary hypercube and those needed to construct a formulation of its convex hull as studied in \cite{Bader2017,DBLP:conf/soda/HildebrandWZ17}.
-For instance let $S=\set{x\in \set{0,1}^n\,:\, \norm{x}_1 \text{ is even}}$.
-As noted in \cite{Bader2017,DBLP:conf/soda/HildebrandWZ17} the convex hull of $S$ can be described with a single integer variable by noting that
+In addition, the following simple corollary of \autoref{midpoint} shows that the same lower bound holds if we use unbounded integer variables.
+That is, using general integer variables instead of binary variables \textit{does not provide any advantage} in this modeling task. \begin{corollary} Let $S\subseteq \{0,1\}^n$.
+Then any MICP formulation of $S$ requires at least $\lceil\log_2 \abs{S}\rceil$ integer variables. \end{corollary} \proof{\textbf{Proof}} By picking $R=S$ in \autoref{def:wstrongnonconvex} we have that $S$ is $\lceil\log_2 \abs{S}\rceil$-strongly non-convex.
+The result then follows from \autoref{midpoint}. \Halmos\endproof